manuelmamut/mastermind/README.md

 Once the app is running you can check the API documentation in http://<your_host>:<your_port>/docs

+## Test:

+You can run the tests by going to the project folder 'mastermind_api' and run _python manage.py test_

 ## TODO

 Since we are not handling sessions we've disabled the authentication and authorization policies